Lisa (rapper): 2024–present: Self-management, Alter Ego and acting debut

 Lisa headlined the Global Citizen Festival on September 28, her first solo performance at a festival.
 During the performance, she surprise debuted a new song titled "Moonlit Floor (Kiss Me)", which was released afterwards on October 3 as the third single from Alter Ego.
-She performed at the Victoria's Secret Fashion Show 2024 on October 15.
-Lisa then embarked on her 2024 'Fan Meetup' tour in Asia, which comprised five shows starting November 11.
+She also performed at the Victoria's Secret Fashion Show 2024 on October 15.
+Lisa subsequently embarked on her 2024 'Fan Meetup' tour in Asia, which comprised five shows starting November 11.
 On New Year's Eve 2024, she headlined the Amazing Thailand Countdown 2025 event in Bangkok.

 On February 6, 2025, Lisa released "Born Again" featuring American rapper Doja Cat and British singer Raye as the fourth single from Alter Ego.
-The song became her first number-one single on the newly launched Official Thailand Chart and peaked at number 22 on the Billboard Global 200 and number 68 on the Billboard Hot 100.
+The song became her first number-one single on the newly launched Official Thailand Chart, and her fifth and highest-charting entry on the Billboard Hot 100 at number 68.
 At the 2025 MTV Video Music Awards, it became Lisa's third song to win Best K-Pop.
 As a result, she tied BTS as the most-awarded artist in the category.
-She made her acting debut under her given name Lalisa Manobal in the third season of the HBO television series The White Lotus, which premiered on February 16.
-Lisa's acting in her role as Mook, a health mentor for guests at the White Lotus who develops a romance with the security guard Gaitok, was praised as natural and charming, though her relatively minimal screentime was received with disappointment.
+She made her acting debut under her given name Lalisa Manobal as Mook in the third season of the HBO television series The White Lotus, which premiered on February 16.

-Lisa released her debut album Alter Ego on February 28, 2025, to mixed reviews from music critics, while it debuted at number seven on the US Billboard 200 and number one on the Top Album Sales chart.
+Lisa released her debut album Alter Ego on February 28, 2025, to mixed reviews from music critics.
+It debuted at number seven on the US Billboard 200 and number one on the Top Album Sales chart.
 "Fxck Up the World" featuring American rapper Future was released as the fifth single alongside the album release.
-It peaked at number two on the Official Thailand Chart and number 25 on the Billboard Global 200.
 The singer also announced the launch of her comic company Lalisa Comics in partnership with Zero Zero Entertainment on February 18.
 The company's first release on March 24 was a graphic novel titled Alter-Ego: The Official Comic, a companion to the album authored by Lisa and illustrated by Minomiyabi.
 On March 2, Lisa performed at the 97th Academy Awards, making her the first K-pop singer to perform at the ceremony.
-On April 11 and 18, she performed songs from Alter Ego at the Coachella Valley Music and Arts Festival.
+On April 11 and 18, she performed songs from Alter Ego at Coachella 2025.